giuseppe99barchetta/SuggestArr/README.md

 ## Web Interface

 The web interface will be available at: [http://localhost:5000](http://localhost:5000).
 This interface allows you to manage the automation process more efficiently and specify custom cron schedules.
+It also provides the ability to select a specific Jellyseer user to make requests on their behalf.

 Make sure your environment is set up correctly and that the application is running to access the web interface.

+### Using a Specific Jellyseer User for Requests
+If you'd like to use a specific Jellyseer user to make media requests, follow these steps:

+1. In the web interface, enable the user selection option by checking the corresponding box.
+2. Select the desired user from the dropdown list.
+3. Enter the password for the selected user.
+4. The system will now use this user to make media requests, rather than using the admin or default profile.

+Note: Currently, only local Jellyseer users are supported.

 ## Running Without Docker
 You can also run the project locally by installing the dependencies and setting the environment variables.